naveensilver/Docker/README.md

 1. Bridge : This is the default network driver created on the Docker host machine.

-Note : Bridge Network driver are very useful when application running in standalone container(Only one container).
+Note: Bridge Network driver are very useful when application running in standalone container(Only one container).

 We can see more details about bridge driver using below command
 ```